PrincetonUniversity/hpc_beginning_workshop/01_cluster_what/README.md

 ### Important Notes on Using Princeton's HPC Clusters

 1. **The 10-10 Rule.**
-First, it's important to know that *you may run test jobs on the head-nodes that run for up to **10 minutes** and use up to **10% of the CPU cores and memory**.
-You will likely disrupt the work of others if you exceed these limits, and you may be contaced by our system administrators if you exceed these rules.*
+First, it's important to know that you may run test jobs on the head-nodes that run for up to **10 minutes** and use up to **10% of the CPU cores and memory**.
+You will likely disrupt the work of others if you exceed these limits, and you may be contaced by our system administrators if you exceed these rules.

 2. **No Internet Access on the Compute Nodes**
 Second, it's important to know that there is no internet access on the compute nodes.
 This is for security reasons.
 This means that when you submit your job (your program + your slurm script) to be run on the cluster, those jobs cannot involve any steps that require an internet connection to work.
-For example, downloading data from a site, scraping websites, downloading packages, etc., will not work on the compute-nodes.
-**Note:** You need to make sure all needed files are present on the cluster before submitting the job to the scheduler.
+For example, downloading data from a site, scraping websites, downloading packages, etc., will not work on the compute-nodes. **You need to make sure all needed files are present on the cluster before submitting the job to the scheduler.**